 To address the power outages during hurricanes, a manually cranked storm shutter is a good option.
 Recruiting a friend to assist you in this project can go a long way in its proper alignment and installation.
 Below are the procedures for affixing an outside-mounted storm shutter.

-Before ordering your roll-up storm shutter system, measure the width and height of your window or any opening that you wish to cover.
-Give the specification to your supplier along with your choice of color, if available.
+Before ordering your roll-up storm shutter system, measure the width and height of your window or any opening you wish to cover.
+Give the specifications to your supplier along with your choice of color, if available.

 Lay down the hood and attach the side rails on both of its sides.
 Carry the assembly and plumb it up to the wall around the window.
 Make sure the side rails are squared well and the hood leveled; otherwise, the roll-up feature will be compromised.
 Drill on your wall through the pre-drilled hole on one of the side rails and drive in a screw.
 Check the alignment before drilling on the other side rail and driving in its screw.
 Repeat this process on the other holes on the side rails and the hood.
 Attach the bottom angle in the same way as above to serve as the bottom edge of the side rails and stopper of the slats.